-SMALLMOUTH BASS action reported at West Hill Pond, Bantam Lake, Candlewood Lake and Highland Lake.
-River smallies are providing some action on the Housatonic River (Upper), Quinebaug River and Naugatuck River.
-Tournament angler reports are from Highland Lake (just a few in the bags), Lake Housatonic (a few, including 3.25 lb and 3.06 lb lunkersa), and Pachaug Pond (slow to fair, 2.8 lb lunker).
+smallies are providing some action on the Housatonic River (Upper), Quinebaug River and Naugatuck River.
+Tournament angler reports are from Bantam Lake (a few in the bags), Candlewood Lake (fair to good for smallmouth, 5.21 lb lunker), Gardner Lake (very tough), Highland Lake (tough), and Lake Lillinonah (slow to fair, 4.39 lb, 3.81 lb & 2.84 lb lunkers).